 Want to know the secret to a good breakfast?
-Mix it up!
-When building your breakfast make sure you get a nourishing balance of carbohydrates, protein, fat and fibre.
+Mixing it up!
+When building your breakfast, make sure you aim for a nourishing balance of carbohydrates, protein, fats and fibre.

-Whole-grain cereals and toasts are great sources of complex carbohydrates and fibre, while fresh fruit and vegetables provide extra vitamins and antioxidants.
-Get healthy protein from low-fat cottage cheese, yoghurt, milk and eggs.
-Include just a little fat by adding nuts and seeds to your cereal or spreading nut spreads (such as peanut butter) on whole-grain toast, or adding flaxseed oil or LSA (ground linseed, sunflower and almond mix) to porridge, muesli or yoghurt.
-And voila!
-You have a perfectly balanced breakfast.
+Wholegrain cereals and toasts are great sources of complex carbohydrates and fibre, while fresh fruit and vegetables provide extra vitamins and antioxidants.
+Add some healthy protein from low-fat cottage cheese, yoghurt, milk or eggs.
+Include a little fat by adding nuts and seeds to your cereal, spreading nut spreads (such as peanut butter) on wholegrain toast, or adding flaxseed oil or LSA (ground linseed, sunflower and almond mix) to porridge, muesli or yoghurt.
+Voila!
+You’ve got a perfectly balanced breakfast.

-“I have a mix of rolled oats, roasted seeds (sunflower and pumpkin), roasted almonds or pecans, diced dried apricots, sultanas, wheat germ, topped with sliced fresh banana, strawberries, blueberries or raspberries and low-fat milk or soymilk.
-It’s a colourful, tasty, nutritious mix that starts the day with a healthy dose of fibre, antioxidants, protein and so on, and fuels the body right through the morning.”
+“I have a mix of rolled oats, roasted seeds (sunflower and pumpkin), roasted almonds or pecans, diced dried apricots, sultanas, wheat germ, topped with sliced fresh banana, strawberries, blueberries or raspberries and low-fat milk or soy milk.
+It’s a colourful, tasty, nutritious mix that starts my day with a healthy dose of fibre, antioxidants, protein and fats, and fuels my body right through the morning.”

-You can build your own cereal similar to his one, adding your favourite grains, dried and fresh fruits, and nuts.
+You can build your own similar cereal, adding your favourite grains, dried and fresh fruits, and nuts.

 Cereals and porridge

-The Calorie King advises reading the ingredient list and nutritional information when choosing a cereal, to ensure it is low in sugar and high in fibre, and adding extra fresh and dried fruits to the mix.
-Be aware that some toasted muesli’s can be high in added fat.
+Read the ingredient list and nutritional information when you’re choosing a cereal, to ensure it’s low in sugar and high in fibre, and add extra fresh fruits to the mix.
+Be aware that some toasted mueslis can be high in added fat.